Code-Institute-Submissions/CI-project-four/README.md

 2. Try to submit the empty register form and verify that an error message about the required fields appears.
 3. Try to submit the empty login form and verify that an error message about the required fields appears.
 4. Try to submit the login form  without first registering and verify that an error message appears.
-5. Regards the registration form, verify a user receives a warning message if they enter a user name that has already been chosen by another user.
+5. For the registration form, verify a user receives a warning message if they enter a user name that has already been chosen by another user.
+6. For the login form, verify a user receives a warning message if they enter an incorrect user name and/or password.
-6. When a user successfully registers verify they are taken directly to the courses page and receive a welcome message.
+7. When a user successfully registers verify they are taken directly to the courses page and receive a welcome message.
-7. When a user successfully logs in verify they are taken directly to the courses page and receive a welcome message.
+8. When a user successfully logs in verify they are taken directly to the courses page and receive a welcome message.
-8. Verify the link in the footer is functioning correctly.
+9. Verify the link in the footer is functioning correctly.

 #### Navbar: